sourav-bk/Golang/Topic/Docker.md

 - Docker Image:

-  A read-only template or "blueprint" that contains the application code, libraries, and environment settings needed to run it.
+  A read-only template/ snapshot  or "blueprint" that contains the application code, libraries, and environment settings needed to run it.

 - Docker Container: